robertwenner/comics/doc/checks.md

 For regularly published comics you may want to avoid publishing multiple comics on the same date.
-However, it's probably fine to publish a comic in different locations on the same day.
+However, it's probably fine to publish a comic in different locations on the same day, or different comics in different languages on the same day.

 Dates need to be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, without time.

-`Comic::Check::DateCollision` check will fail if you have two comics with this meta data:
+`Comic::Check::DateCollision` will fail if you have two comics with the same languages and this meta data:

 ```json
 {